godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 .. image:: img/environment_glow_layers.png

-The real strength of this system, though, is to combine layers to create more interesting glow patterns:
+The real strength of this system, though, is to combine levels to create more interesting glow patterns:

 .. image:: img/environment_glow_layers2.png

-Finally, as the highest layers are created by stretching small blurs, it is possible that some blockyness may be visible in some scenes.
-Enabling **Bicubic Upscaling* gets rids of the blockyness, at a minimum performance cost.
+Finally, as the highest layers are created by stretching small blurred images, it is possible that some blockyness may be visible.
+Enabling **Bicubic Upscaling* gets rids of the it, at a minimum performance cost.

 .. image:: img/environment_glow_bicubic.png